 How Long Does Asti Last When Open?

 When open, the Asti lasts only for a short time.
 If you put it in a fridge, you can enjoy it for about one week before its bubbles and flavors disappear completely.
-Better consume it quickly after opening the bottle.
+You better consume it quickly after opening the bottle.

 Asti is a great wine to pair with a wide variety of dishes.
 Its sweetness matches sweet desserts, but also salty and spicy main courses.